healthgovau/file-access/README.md

  - Move files between the public and private system depending on whether they should be accessible to the public
  - When entities are created, updated or deleted, check related media and make sure they are in the correct file system
- - Should support revisions and moderation on nodes and media entities, including reverting revisions
+ - Should support revisions and moderation on nodes and media entities, including reverting revisions and support for paragraphs